Congolese Independence Speech: Reception

 The majority international reaction was extremely critical of Lumumba.
 Instead of directly reproducing the speech, most publications paraphrased it in negative terms.
 Lumumba's attack on colonialism was especially interpreted as an attack on Belgium itself and nearly provoked a diplomatic incident between the two countries.
 Belgian media reaction to the address marked a dramatic shift in the press' coverage of him towards a more negative tone.
 International observers thought the speech unwise, ungrateful and tactless.
 The confrontational attitude taken by Lumumba appeared to confirm Belgian and American suspicions that Lumumba was a dangerous radical.
 When interviewed about the incident, Eyskens said "this speech caused a lot of disappointment" but pointed to Lumumba's subsequent conciliatory remarks with pleasure.
 Other observers, including U.S. Ambassador Clare H. Timberlake and UN diplomat Ralph Bunche, thought the second speech demonstrated that the prime minister was two-faced.
 Lumumba, for his part, was greatly annoyed by the Belgian hostility to his address and thought it served as additional proof that Belgium was undermining him.
-Between September 1960 and January 1961, partly at the instigation of the two countries, Lumumba was deposed from power, arrested and executed with the complicity of both the Congolese and Katangese governments.

 Copies of Lumumba's speech were circulated around the Congo.
 The address initially received a mixed reception within the country.
 In some quarters it was widely supported.
 However, some believed that it merely highlighted the fact that Lumumba was inexperienced—and overly provocative—in comparison with Kasa-Vubu's measured and diplomatic approach.
 Members of Lumumba's own party and Kanza praised the speech itself but believed that the venue in which it had been delivered was inappropriate.
 The European residents of Katanga Province were particularly angered by it.
 In Parliament, Albert Kalonji, with the support of other deputies, filed an interpellation against Lumumba, requesting that he explain the provocative nature of his oration.
 He also wired an apology to Brussels, stating that the Prime Minister's statements did not represent Congolese opinion.
 Lumumba's address was also acclaimed by figures within the international Pan-African and Black Power movements, including Malcolm X. The speech may have further heightened racial violence between native Congolese and white settlers, who were already distrustful of the new government.

 As a result of the threat to its expatriates, Belgium deployed troops to the country and, amid mounting violence, several regions of the Congo, notably Katanga, seceded and declared their own independence, starting five-years of violence and political unrest known as the Congo Crisis.
+Between September 1960 and January 1961, partly at the instigation of the Belgium and the United States, Lumumba was deposed from power, arrested and executed with the complicity of both the Congolese and Katangese governments.
+Archival materials reviewed by the Belgian parliamentary inquiry show that several Belgian plans for Lumumba's physical elimination circulated among diplomats and officers, none of which were discouraged by the Belgian government.
+Among the documents was a memorandum personally annotated by King Baudouin, agreeing that Lumumba should be "neutralized, physically if possible", suggesting quiet approval by the monarchy of the elimination efforts.